KN95 L-103V - FDA cleared for all general use under EUA Appendix A revised on August 24th 2020

 When you want to protect both yourself and others, a good respirator is what you need.

-Our KN95 being approved for medical use, is as good a protection as the public can get and not completely break the bank.
+Our KN95 being approved by the FDA, is as good a protection as the public can get and not completely break the bank.

 This certified respirator is perfect for isolating your breathing from the environment - dust or pathogens.
 Unlike loose face masks or surgical mask, a respirator, especially a KN95, is tested to strict leaking requirements.
 Without leaks, the air is effectively filtered.

 Also unlike typical flat masks, these fold-able respirators can be worn longer and since there is no contact between your mouth and the mask, less moisture is retained, all this helps to not affect our speech.